-I spent my childhood in Beirut during the Lebanese civil war, until my family left for Texas in 1981.
-I was in elementary school at the time, and even though I was hiding under the bed every night to block out the sounds of shelling, and my family had to camp out for days in a basement bomb shelter, I never wanted to leave Beirut.
+I spent my childhood in Beirut during the Lebanese civil war.
+I'd hide under my bed every night to avoid hearing the bombs blowing up my city.
+My family camped out for days in a basement shelter.
+Still, I never wanted to leave Beirut.
 When we eventually escaped to Texas, I left kicking and screaming.

 Fast-forward to my 20s and 30s: Now living in New York and working as a writer and editor, I still couldn’t get rid of the nagging urge to move back to Lebanon and see what would happen.
 Yes, the country was still a political hellhole—not technically at war, and definitely not at peace.
-But after all these years, I still missed living along the Mediterranean, and missed my extended family and childhood friends in Lebanon, and craved the za'atar bread from the bakeries in our Beirut neighborhood.
+But after all these years, I still missed living along the Mediterranean, and missed my relatives and childhood friends in Lebanon, and craved the za'atar bread from the bakeries in our Beirut neighborhood.
 More than anything, I missed the sense of belonging to a place—rooted, rock-solid.
 Home.

 But was Beirut still home?
 Had it changed too dramatically since I'd left?
 Was I crazy to think I could go back and restart the life I'd left behind?

 I finally worked up the nerve to pack my bags and move back.
 So...what happened in Beirut?
 My return played out in a way I could never have imagined.
 Jasmine and Fire tells the story of what it was like to try to go home again—to a city as thrilling, wildly unpredictable, messy, and heartbreakingly gorgeous as Beirut.

 Glamour magazine once published a recipe for roast chicken—nothing terribly complicated, just an excellent, reliable, somewhat basic recipe.
 And then letters started pouring in: from readers (women mostly) who made the chicken for their boyfriends and ended up with a marriage proposal.
 So Glamour published the recipe again, and again, and the same thing happened every time.